 In 1994, Chua passed away after a long battle with AIDS at the young age of 39.
 It was around this time that some AMALGM members started an HIV project purely on a volunteer basis.
 The HIV project eventually spun off of AMALGM to become Massachusetts Asian & Pacific Islanders for Health (formerly known as the Massachusetts Asian AIDS Prevention Project), a non-profit organization that promotes health, HIV and sexuality awareness, and access to care in Massachusetts Asian Pacific Islander communities.
 Starting off with only one part-time employee, ten years later MAP for Health has a full-time staff of eight.

-Today our organization is known as the Queer Asian Pacific Alliance (QAPA), reflecting our inclusion of bisexual, transgendered, and questioning individuals, as well as Pacific Islanders.
-We are still committed to providing a supportive social, political, and educational environment for all queer individuals of Asian and Pacific Islander heritage in the Boston and New England area.
+Today our organization is known as the Queer Asian Pacific-Islander Alliance (QAPA), reflecting our inclusion of bisexual, trans*, and questioning individuals, as well as Pacific-Islanders.
+We are still committed to providing a supportive social, political, and educational environment for all queer individuals of Asian and Pacific-Islander heritage in the Boston and New England area.
 Founded in 1979, QAPA, is the oldest Asian queer organization in the United States.
 In 2009, we celebrated our 30th anniversary as the oldest Asian queer organization in the United States.